Suggest a Songfact / Artistfact

 Band members James Hetfield, Lars Ulrich, and Kirk Hammett wrote this.
-According to James, he wrote the song about a girlfriend he once had, but when he looks back at it, he can't remember why he wrote it.
+According to Hetfield, he wrote the song about a girlfriend he once had, but when he looks back at it, he can't remember why he wrote it.
 Now, Metallica just considers it a song about their fans, because nothing else matters but their fans.

-This is one of the few Metallica songs where James Hetfield played the guitar solo rather than Kirk Hammett. (thanks, Bertrand - Paris, France)
+This is one of the few Metallica songs where James Hetfield played the guitar solo rather than Kirk Hammett.

 Hetfield explained this song to Mojo magazine December 2008.
-Said the Metcallica singer: "It's about being on the road, missing someone at home, but it was written in such a way, it connected with so many people, that it wasn't just about two people, it was about a connection with your higher power, lots of different things."
+Said the Metallica singer: "It's about being on the road, missing someone at home, but it was written in such a way, it connected with so many people, that it wasn't just about two people, it was about a connection with your higher power, lots of different things."

-Hetfield added: "I remember going to the Hell's Angels Clubhouse in New York, and they showed me a film that they'd put together of one of the fallen brothers, and they were playing Nothing Else Matters.
+Hetfield added: "I remember going to the Hells Angels Clubhouse in New York, and they showed me a film that they'd put together of one of the fallen brothers, and they were playing 'Nothing Else Matters.'
 Wow.
 This means a lot more than me missing my chick, right?
 This is brotherhood.
 The army could use this song.
 It's pretty powerful."

 Hetfield told Mojo that after penning this love ballad, he was initially concerned about playing it to the rest of the band.
 He explained: "At first I didn't even want to play it for the guys.
 I thought that Metallica could only be the four of us.
 These are songs about destroying things, head banging, bleeding for the crowd, whatever it is, as long as it wasn't about chicks and fast cars, even though that's what we liked.
 The song was about a girlfriend at the time.
 It turned out to be a pretty big song."